 Filtering is a powerful mechanism you can use to eliminate events that fit a certain pattern however in many cases modifying the zone settings will better address this.
 Where it really comes into its own is generally in applying time filters, so for instance events that happen during weekdays or at certain times of the day are highlighted, uploaded or deleted.
 Additionally using disk related terms in your filters means you can automatically create filters that delete the oldest events when your disk gets full.
 Be warned however that if you use this strategy then you should limit the returned results to the amount of events you want deleted in each pass until the disk usage is at an acceptable level.
 If you do not do this then the first pass when the disk usage is high will match, and then delete, all events unless you have used other criteria inside of limits.
-ZoneMinder ships with a sample filter already installed, though disabled.
-The PurgeWhenFull filter can be used to delete the oldest events when your disk starts filling up.
-To use it you should select and load it in the filter interface, modify it to your requirements, and then save it making you sure you check the 'Delete Matching Events' option.
-This will then run in the background and ensure that your disk does not fill up with events.

-6.6.
+5.5.
 Viewing Events